GabeScott/standard-works-vault/General Conference/2002 April - They Pray and They Go.md

 “Yes,” came the reply.

 The game warden continued, “Then come and take a look at his tracks.”
 The large, flat area on which Brother Krause had walked was actually a frozen lake, and some time earlier the warden had chopped a large hole in the middle of the lake for fishing.
 The wind had driven snow over the hole and covered it so that Brother Krause could not have seen his danger.
 His tracks went right next to the edge of the hole and straight to the house of the member, without his knowing anything about it.
 Weighed down by his backpack and his rubber boots, he would certainly have drowned had he gone one step further toward the hole he couldn’t see.
-He commented later that this event caused quite a stir in the village at the time.7
+He commented later that this event caused quite a stir in the village at the time.[^7]

 Brother Krause’s entire life has been to pray and then to go.

-Should any of us feel inadequate or tend to doubt the ability to respond to a priesthood call to serve the Lord, let this divine truth be remembered: “With God all things are possible.”8
+Should any of us feel inadequate or tend to doubt the ability to respond to a priesthood call to serve the Lord, let this divine truth be remembered: “With God all things are possible.”[^8]

 Not long ago I learned of the passing of James Womack, the patriarch of the Shreveport Louisiana Stake.
 He had served long and had blessed ever so many lives.
 Years before, President Spencer W. Kimball shared with President Gordon B. Hinckley, Elder Bruce R. McConkie, and me an experience he had in the appointment of a patriarch for the Shreveport Louisiana Stake of the Church.
-President Kimball described how he interviewed, how he searched, and how he prayed, that he might learn the Lord’s will concerning the selection.
+President Kimball described how he interviewed, how he searched, and how he prayed that he might learn the Lord’s will concerning the selection.
 For some reason, none of the suggested candidates was the man for this assignment at this particular time.

 The day wore on; the evening meetings began.
 Suddenly President Kimball turned to the stake president and asked him to identify a particular man seated perhaps two-thirds of the way back from the front of the chapel.
 The stake president replied that the individual was James Womack, whereupon President Kimball said: “He is the man the Lord has selected to be your stake patriarch.
 Please have him meet with me in the high council room following the meeting.”